_____________________________________

 creation, spreading skills; as well as maintaining a stable social order.

-Latin America, the Caribbean and India: Promise and Challenge, Pentagon
+author of Latin America, the Caribbean and India: Promise and Challenge,

 India and